-While drinking alone at home is not necessarily problematic, it may contribute to the development of alcoholism (clinically described as alcohol use disorder).
-Alcoholism is a chronic brain condition that has many potential causes.
+While drinking alone at home is not always problematic, it can lead to alcoholism (clinically described as alcohol use disorder).

 Why Do People Drink Alone?

-If occasional solitary drinking doesn’t escalate into dependence or contribute to depression, it may not be problematic.
-Nevertheless, solitary alcohol consumption can lead to notable physical, emotional, and societal consequences, often accompanied by social stigma.
+It’s important to note that occasional solitary drinking doesn’t escalate into dependence or contribute to depression, it may not be problematic.
+However, solitary alcohol consumption can lead to notable physical, emotional, and societal consequences, often accompanied by social stigma.

 When is Drinking by Yourself a Problem?